 Garfield Alliance for Affordable Housing wants to appeal to more family units

-Trying to facilitate more conversations centered on meeting the needs of affordable housing in Rifle, a task force of realtors say there needs to be more of a push to cater to larger family housing.
+Trying to facilitate more conversations centered on meeting the needs of affordable housing in Rifle, a task force of real estate agents says there needs to be more of a push to cater to larger family housing.

 Garfield Alliance for Affordable Housing representative Paige Haderlie told Rifle City Council on Feb.
 2 condos and townhomes are going to be a “big player” for 2022 based on market research.

-The Garfield Alliance for Affordable Housing was originally initiated by the Garfield County Commissioners to help facilitate discussions about local affordable housing and workforce housing needs, according to city documents.
+The Garfield Alliance for Affordable Housing was originally initiated by the Garfield County commissioners to help facilitate discussions about local affordable housing and workforce housing needs, according to city documents.

 Haderlie said Rifle has the most variety in all of Garfield County in terms of planning and zoning, and can expedite permitting processes for duplexes, triplexes, fourplexes, infill development and building repurposing.